ericgtkb/notes/physics/quantum-mechanics/basic-concepts.md

 \end{align}
 $$

+and completeness relations [^momentum]

-and completeness relations\footnote{We use Landau's convention for the momentum eigenstates.}
+[^momentum]: Here we use Landau's normalization convention for the momentum eigenstates.
+    This choice of normalization is discussed in {% cite landau1981quantum %}
+    and {% cite stone2009mathematics %}.
+The integration over momentum has the physical meaning of summation over all normal modes in this convention.

 $$
 \begin{align}\label{eq:comp-r}